 In the lab, PanCAN grantees and other scientists and working to understand how pancreatic cancer cells interact with cells of the immune system, and how to empower the immune cells to fend off the tumor.
 And, clinical trials are underway testing various immunotherapy approaches, alone and in combination with other types of treatment, in pancreatic cancer patients.

-“We at PanCAN strongly recommend clinical trials at diagnosis and during every treatment decision,” Matrisian said, “and our Patient Central team can conduct a personalized clinical trials search for patients, caregivers and healthcare professionals.”
+“We at PanCAN strongly recommend clinical trials at diagnosis and during every treatment decision,” Matrisian said, “and our Patient Services team can conduct a personalized clinical trials search for patients, caregivers and healthcare professionals.”

 She added, “Whether or not immunotherapy is right for you or a loved one, it’s important to know about and consider all treatment options.”